sravanti/always-be-improving/resources.md

 - [Bay Area Girl Geek Dinners](http://bayareagirlgeekdinners.com/) - Donation-based bimonthly dinners hosted by companies in the bay area
 - [Lesbians who Tech](http://lesbianswhotech.org/) - Community of queer women and allies in tech
 - [Girl Develop It](http://girldevelopit.com/) - A nonprofit organization in over 50 cities that provides affordable programs for adult women interested in learning web and software development in a judgment-free environment.
+- [Women Who Code](https://www.womenwhocode.com/) - A global nonprofit with a set of programs for engineers to help build the careers they want.

 ## Online courses (both free and paid)
 - [Udemy](https://www.udemy.com/)